-Boats entering the Canal System and staying under 31 days can apply on entry for a FREE permit.
+Boats entering the Canal System and staying under 31 days can apply on entry for a free permit.
 This permit can only be used once every calendar year.
-Boats intending to stay more than the 31 days must apply in advance for the Combined Mooring and Passage Permit and if intending to staying one location longer than five days will also need an Extended Mooring Permit
+Boats intending to stay more than the 31 days must apply in advance for the Combined Mooring and Passage Permit and if intending to stay one location longer than five days will also need an Extended Mooring Permit as above.